oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/GettingStarted/fpga_compile/README.md

 2. Compile the design through the generated `Makefile`.
 The following build targets are provided, matching the recommended development flow:

-   * Compile for emulation (fast compile time, targets emulated FPGA device):
+   * Compile for emulation (fast compile-time, targets emulated FPGA device):
      ```
      nmake fpga_emu
      ```